 You are the network administrator for Certkiller .com.
 You administer a Windows Server 2003 computer named Certkiller 3.
 A user needs to share documents that are stored in a folder on Certkiller 3 with other users in his department.
-When she attempt to share the folder, she discovers that the Sharing tab is missing.
+When she attempts to share the folder, she discovers that the Sharing tab is missing.

 You need to ensure that the user can share the documents on Certkiller 3.
 You need to ensure that you grant the user the minimum amount of permissions required.
-What should you do?